DRx3D/glTF-Sample-Assets-OLD/README.md

 ## Obsolete Interface

-To make this repository cleaner, the previous _glTF-Sample-Models_ repository was archived to _fill-in_.
-All V1.0 models were removed from this repository.
-All non-model folder READMEs were also removed, but the functionality was preserved.
-Main branch URLs to all glTF V2.0 models did not change.
+To make this repository cleaner, the previous _glTF-Sample-Models_ repository was archived [in place](https://github.com/KhronosGroup/glTF-Sample-Models).
+All V1.0 and _sourceModels_ files were removed from this repository.
+All non-model folder READMEs were also removed, Main branch URLs to all glTF V2.0 models did not change with the exception of changing the branch name to _main_ (from _master_).
 READMEs were provided to assist in navigation to any directories that were removed or substantially changed.